clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/editors.md

 ## Emacs

-[Emacs](https://www.gnu.org/software/emacs/) is the oldest and most customizable editor available and for years it was the overwhelmingly popular choice for editing Clojure code.
+[Emacs](https://www.gnu.org/software/emacs/) is the longest serving and most customizable editor available and for years it was the overwhelmingly popular choice for editing Clojure code.